Surafend massacre: Massacre

 On the night of 9 December 1918, a New Zealand soldier, Trooper Leslie Lowry, was woken around midnight when his kitbag, which he was using as a pillow, was stolen from his tent.
 Lowry pursued the thief outside of the camp, where he was apparently shot.
 Lowry was found by Corporal C.H.
 Carr, who had heard the sound of a struggle and a cry for help, lying in the sand about 40 metres from the tent lines, bleeding from a bullet wound to the chest.
 He died just as a doctor arrived at approximately 1:30 a.m. on Tuesday 10 December, having said nothing.
 The camp was roused, and a group of New Zealand soldiers followed the footprints of the thief, which ended about a hundred yards before the village of Surafend.
+In a letter later written in 1936, Trooper Ambrose Stephen Mulhall of the 1st Australian Light Horse Regiment, thought Lowry told his fellow soldiers that "before he died the thief and his murderer was a Bedouin and that he had gone to the Bedouin [Arab] village".

 Soldiers set up a cordon around the village, and ordered the sheikhs of the village to surrender the murderer, but they denied any knowledge of the incident or its perpetrator.
 The death was brought to the attention of the staff of the division the following day, and a court of inquiry was conducted at first light by Major Magnus Johnson.
 Plaster casts of the footprints were taken, and the bullet that killed Lowry was determined to have been fired by a Colt .45 pistol, which was not on general issue to NZMR troops, but was common amongst Turkish and Arab forces.
 By nightfall there had been no response on what action, if any, should be taken.
 According to the police report, there was no evidence linking anyone from the village to the murder.
 The report states: